jean-marc/objrdf/readme.md

 * create pseudo-properties (e.g: rdf:type)
 * obfuscate/encrypt properties
 Rather than modify the existing table we can extend it and use offset based on user, 'root' has access to the original table and can do anything, other users will use a filtered copy of the original.

+## Data structure alignment
+Alignment requirements might necessitate padding between members, this will increase the memory usage (bigger database files), the framework offers some information about members (RDF properties) offset and size and can help reorder to limit the padding.
+Note that data mis-alignment results in slower memory access (more pointer operation) and could be a problem in CPU intensive operation (see here for instance)